chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 # Store our new secret
 Write-PowerPassSecret -Title "Domain Service Account" -UserName "DEV\svc_admin" -Password "jcnuetdghskfnrk"
 ```
+NOTE: It is important that you close your PowerShell terminal if you do this to avoid leaving the password on-screen to avoid exposing the password to others.
 ### EXAMPLE 2: Saving a Secret with a Random Password
 You can completely avoid typing a password for a secret if you use the password generator.
 In this example, we create a new secret with a username and a randomly generated password.